rustanacexd/cc-slash-commands/create-prd.md

 ## Process

 1.  **Gather Context (in priority order):**
-    - **First:** Check if argument is a path to an existing markdown file (ends with .md and file exists).
-If yes, read and use its contents as the initial context
+    - **First:** Immediately after the command starts, ask the user for the path to the markdown file they want to use.
+Confirm the path ends with `.md` and the file exists before reading it.
-    - **Second:** If no argument provided, analyze the last 10 messages from chat history to extract feature requirements
+    - **Second:** If the user says there is no file to read, analyze the last 10 messages from chat history to extract feature requirements.
-    - **Third:** If argument is provided but not a file path, treat it as a prompt string and use that as the initial context
+    - **Third:** If the user cannot supply a file and chat history is insufficient, ask them to describe the feature and treat that description as the prompt string.
     - **Deep Analysis:** Think deeply about the underlying business problem, user needs, and system implications

 2.  **Deep Thinking (Ultrathink) Before Questions:**